ChienChihYeh/ws-webrtc/README.md

 #WebSocket-webRTC

-This project aims to integrate WebSocket and WebRTC technologies to enable real-time communication between clients in a web environment.
+This project aims to integrate WebSocket and WebRTC to enable real-time chat between clients.
 It is still a work in progress and may contain bugs or incomplete features.